-- A. To establish minimum standards for pediatric patient restraint that balances the goals of minimizing risk to the patient from additional harm while providing for safety of the Emergency Medical Services (EMS) personnel. - B. To provide treatment standards for EMT and Paramedics when treating pediatric patients with behavioral emergencies/crisis.
+- A. To establish minimum standards for patient restraint that balances the goals of minimizing risk to the patient from additional harm while providing for safety of the Emergency Medical Services (EMS) personnel.
+Nothing in the policy prevents a Sacramento County EMS provider from adopting a more restrictive policy regarding patient restraint. - B. To establish treatment standards for EMT and Paramedics when treating patients with behavioral emergencies/crisis.